siefkenj/IBLODEs/book/typst/modules/module6.typ

 )

-A historical technique for determining whether a set of functions is linearly independent is to compute the determinant of the _Wronskian matrix_;#footnote[See https://en.wikipedia.org/wiki/Wronskian] while occasionally useful, we will stick with direct approaches in this text.
+A historical technique for determining whether a set of functions is linearly independent is to compute the determinant of the _Wronskian matrix_;#footnote[See https://en.wikipedia.org/wiki/Wronskian] while appeal to the Wronskian is occasionally useful, we will stick with direct approaches in this text.

 With the definition of linear independence/dependence pinned down, we can apply the usual Linear Algebra definitions of subspace, basis, and dimension to $cal(F)^n$.